 The black and white theme was just us using fashion to bridge culture gaps.
 No white and no black – we are all Africans.
-Our aim is for SFW is to bring all Africans together through fashion, and to build a strong identity that we will commerce global.
-On a creative angle, black and white simply means no wrong or right fashion, it’s all about your creative interpretation of your design vision.
+Our aim is for SFW is to bring all Africans together through fashion, and to build a strong identity that we will commerce globally.
+On a creative angle, black and white simply mean no wrong or right fashion, it’s all about your creative interpretation of your design vision.

 No, I’m not really fussy with colour as long as it has a personality that aligns to the creative vision of the show and it complements our season designs.
 But normally I love my models’ hairstyles to express themselves – through colour, style, and cut.

 How do you sync hair colour with the outfit?

 Just like makeup or lip colour has to add attitude to a look, so does the hair colour.
 For example, I would dress my model with a mint or emerald green dress then fuse it with red hair.
 It creates contrast that makes the look stand out and hence makes a statement.